 The BSc Nursing and BSc Midwifery Programmes incorporate periods of practice placements in a variety of health care settings.The Nursing and Midwifery Board of Ireland (NMBI), the body which regulates Nursing and Midwifery in Ireland, specify recommendations regarding the type and duration of clinical placements.
 The function of the Practice Placement Allocations Office in UCD School of Nursing, Midwifery and Health Systems is to ensure that each nursing and midwifery student is afforded the opportunity to gain experience in the clinical areas stipulated in NMBI regulations.

 The Health Screening and Vaccination Programme is also co-ordinated from this office.Students can view their practice placement allocations and associated details through a specialist electronic system used by the Practice Placement Allocations Office called ARC.

 At the beginning of the BSc Nursing and BSc Midwifery Programmes, students are assigned an ARC account together with a username and password.
 Using this system ensures the following:

-The Clinical Allocations Office is located on the second floor, B2.17 and B2.18 in the UCD Health Sciences Centre.
-If you have any queries regarding Clinical Allocations please contact one of the Clinical Allocations Office Staff.
+The Practice Placement Allocations Office is located on the ground floor, C0.01 in the UCD Health Sciences Centre.
+If you have any queries regarding Practice Placement Allocations please contact one of the Practice Placement Allocations Office Staff.